 Results:

-Trends in parent assembly sannotations and gene products:
+Trends in GenomeThreader annotations and gene products:

 Despite the assembly quality for the genomes used having a mean genome fraction percentage of only 34.31%, the annotation workflow could generate an annotation in 83.75% of the 80 possible gene by parent combinations.
 This represents a relatively reliable process in its current form.
 However, questions remain in what proportion the lack of annotation in 16.25% of the gene by parent combinations is a result of genuine sequence polymorphism, lack of confident scaffolding in the assembly, or inaccuracy of the annotating software.
 Different parent lines did not show apparent differences in the ability of the annotation workflow to predict gene structures, however the sample size of only 80 potential gene by parent combinations is likely too small to draw any firm conclusions.
 Underlying QUAST metrics for the assemblies would not suggest any standout assembly candidate that would generate more annotation issues either.

-Testing workflow on B73 reference as a control:
+Testing workflow on B73 reference:

 The workflow was established to function in accurately annotating genes, extracting sequences, and translating nucleotide sequences to protein sequences via use of the B73 reference genome.
 BLAST comparisons of the B73 exons with the recognized canonical transcripts as well as the derived protein sequence with the canonical protein sequence revealed a high accuracy for the workflow.
 All protein sequences displayed 100% identity, query cover, and 99% reverse query cover due to the inclusion of a stop codon represented as an asterisk in the workflow’s output data.
 The exons showed similarly high accuracy with 100% identity, query cover, and reverse query cover for 8 of the 10 genes.
 Only 2 sequence differences were found in the gene model Zm00001d038396 resulting in a 99.96% identity and a truncation of the exon for Zm00001d037961 of 45 base pairs resulting in 98% query cover.
-These differences occurred only within untranslated regions.
+These differences occurred only within untranslated regions (UTR).
 The workflow is suitable for gene model prediction given its accuracy in predicting gene models within the control genome and resulting proteins.

-Annotation results for target genes:
+Annotation results for the target genes:

 Annotation was generally accomplished in all 8 parents for the target genes utilized in the workflow.
 Two gene models were notable exceptions in producing no annotations: Zm00001d037961 and Zm00001d003897.
 Protein BLAST results were utilized to classify parents as identical or polymorphic for their respective gene models.
 Parents with query and reverse query coverage of 100% and percent identity of 100% were classified as identical to the reference sequence.
 All parents falling below any of these respective metrics were classified as polymorphic.
 This included proteins with notable protein length disparities or simple amino acid substitutions.
 Parents with no annotation were labeled as such.
 The results for this classification are summarized below: